Trocaire College Libraries

 This guide will show you how to use ProQuest Central to find journal articles for your assignments.
 Many of the things you learn from this guide can be used in our other library databases.

 You will be given search strategies, and other helpful hints, for searching ProQuest Central before starting your own searching.
-There is a short quiz at the end to see how well this tutorial worked for you.

 The best way to find journal articles for your assignments is to use the library's databases.